-This webinar will highlight key findings from Enterprising Change: Report of the 2015 Social Enterprise Survey for Ontario.
-We will share many of the most relevant sector-wide results with a particular focus on the role social enterprise plays in reducing poverty through generating employment.
+This webinar highlighted key findings from Enterprising Change: Report of the 2015 Social Enterprise Survey for Ontario.
+We shared many of the most relevant sector-wide results with a particular focus on the role social enterprise plays in reducing poverty through generating employment.
 This survey is the first research of its kind in Canada to include analysis of both for-profit and nonprofit social enterprise.
 Comparisons between the two models will be shared.
-The webinar will also feature comments on the survey findings by the Government of Ontario’s Social Enterprise Branch.
+The webinar also featured comments on the survey findings by the Government of Ontario’s Social Enterprise Branch.

-We invite practitioners, policymakers, and enthusiasts from across civic, public, and private sectors to take part in the webinar.
+We invited practitioners, policymakers, and enthusiasts from across civic, public, and private sectors to take part in the webinar.

-This webinar is brought to you as part of ECONOUS2016, the National CED Conference, as a sneak peak of the kind of content you can expect in Montréal May 18-20, 2016.
+This webinar was brought to you as part of ECONOUS2016, the National CED Conference, that took place in Montréal on May 18-20, 2016.

 Enterprising Change provides a snapshot-in-time of Ontario’s social enterprise sector in order to increase awareness and inform actions to support its development.
 This report builds on previous research that the Canadian CED Network conducted in 2012, titled Inspiring Innovation: the Size, Scope and Socioeconomic Impact of Nonprofit Social Enterprise in Ontario.
 Enterprising Change also contributes to the national profile being created through similar surveys that have been conducted across the country.
 All of these reports contribute to a better understanding of a national entrepreneurial movement within the nonprofit sector.

 Paul Chamberlain, Ontario Regional Director with the Canadian CED Network